 IoT devices are being integrated into all kinds of industries: home goods, automotive, healthcare, and public transport.
 No matter where you use IoT technology, you’ll need to control devices and gather valuable data.
 For this, you’ll need a single control center: a dashboard

 What is an IoT dashboard?

-An IoT dashboard is web-based software that allows you to control your ecosystem, get information from each device, and manage its operation.
+An IoT dashboard is one of the most important elements in IoT app development.
+It’s a web-based software that allows you to control your ecosystem, get information from each device, and manage its operation.
 An IoT dashboard is basically an IoT control panel that can achieve many different goals for any business.

 - Collect data from your devices.
 The primary goal of most IoT devices is to collect data.
 A dashboard allows you to review collected data both retrospectively and in real time.